jtsmith2020/veracode-cli/README.md

 `pip install veracode-cli`

+NOTE: this bit isn't done yet

 # Getting Started

 The `portfolio` service will help you to create a `veracode.config` file in the root of your git repository.
 This configuration fill will identify the Veracode Application Profile that will be used for scanning and reporting on the application.
 If there is an existing Application Profile you can select it or if not then you can create a new Application Profile using the `portfolio` service.

 All other Veracode (e.g. `static`, `ticketing`, etc.) provide a `configure` command which will guide you through the necessary steps to customise the `veracode.config` file for your repository.

 Once you have created and configured the `veracode.config` file it should be committed to your repository and merged to all existing branches.
-This file will then enable the `veracode-cli` to be execute the Veracode Services correctly with no further configuration rergardless of the branch you are working on.
+This file will then enable the `veracode-cli` to execute the Veracode Services correctly with no further configuration rergardless of the branch you are working on.

 Getting started with using the Veracode Services with `veracode-cli` involves the following steps:
 * Clone the repository you want to add Veracode Services to